 We hope you find this list of online educational resources and activities useful.
 We realize that not everyone has internet access.
 Take a moment to email Senators Braun and Young, as well as Senate leadership, to tell them to support $4 billion to help get children connected to the internet at home so that they can participate in remote learning.

 Resources with this ICON have Spanish translations | Recursos con ES tienen información en español

-Indianapolis Public Schools (IPS) and Circle City Broadcasting have formed a partnership to broadcast academic lessons to K-8 IPS students five days a week.
-Click here for more information and to view the daily episodes online.
+Indianapolis Public Schools (IPS) and Circle City Broadcasting formed a partnership to broadcast academic lessons to K-8 IPS students five days a week in the spring.
+Click here for more information and to view the previous episodes online.

 As a mission-focused non-profit, Khan Academy wants to ensure students keep learning amidst the school closures.
 This page links to Khan Academy’s schedules for you to use as templates or modify to better suit the needs of your children.
 It has content for pre-K through 12th grade.

 Though we could not find the Khan Academy schedule above translated, they do have a website in Spanish.

 Scholastic is offering free online learning for kids pre-K through sixth grade and higher.
 This is a great opportunity to keep kids learning while they are staying at home.

 According to their website, “with Zearn, math learning can effectively continue — it is just that good.
 It is a great option given the unfortunate circumstances COVID-19has placed upon us all.”
 Thanks to donations, Zearn is offering their entire K-5 curriculum – including 400 hours of digital lessons with on-screen teachers and supportive remediation – for free during this time.

 Find the Zearn Math parent / caregiver pack, here.